onkelhoy/Collisions/README.md

-# Image-Filtering
+# Intersection's

-quick simulation for image filtering
+quick simulation for testing collisions of different shapes